-Many of the new homes we are building are available to buy through the Governments shared ownership scheme.
-To find out more click here.
+Many of the new homes we are building are available to buy through the Government shared ownership scheme.

 If you are a shared owner and want to buy more shares in your home, you can do so by staircasing.
 This allows you to buy additional shares or buy the remaining share in full so that you own the whole of your home.
 Your rent payments will reduce as you increase the share that you own but any service charges you pay will remain the same.
 For more information about staircasing, click here.

-To apply, click here for the application form and application.
-For more information, please contact the Sales and Leasehold Team on 0300 561 1111 or by using the form below.
+To apply, click here for the application form.
+For more information, please contact the Sales and Leasehold Team on 0300 561 1111.

 The government's The Right to Buy scheme helps eligible council and housing association tenants in England to buy their home with a generous discount.